hubstefan/webdriverio-ta-example/README.md

 When possible - objects are found by role and then by using text content.
 As a last resort test data id's are used.
 This philosophy is inspired by https://kentcdodds.com/blog/making-your-ui-tests-resilient-to-change

 ### Page object pattern
-The page object pattern is mainly used because it was suggested by the wdio biolerplate setup.
-It might, but might also not be neede in this particular case.
+The page object pattern is mainly used because it was suggested by the wdio boilerplate setup.
+It might, but might also not be needed in this particular case.

 ### Test files
-I have chosen to divide the tests for the page itself into two files with the following separation of concerns:
+The tests for the page itself has been divided into two files with the following separation of concerns:

 **aMillionMore.pageTests.e2e.js**

-This file contain tests that are of structural type for the page.
+Contain tests that are of structural type for the page.
 Is the header there, does the page work technically?

 **aMillionMoreLives.feature.e2e.js**

-This file contain tests related to the feature, i.e. the intended impact on the user from a higher business perspective.
-E.g. are we listing the correct main security features?
+Contain tests related to the feature, i.e. the intended impact on the user from a higher business perspective.
+For example - are we listing the correct main security features?